root-foundation/root/Essence.md

 The way we’re headed, AI will concentrate opportunity and divide us.

-RootNet democratizes opportunity through a market for _potential_, and unites us by *structurally* tying individual success to collective prosperity: each person holds a stake in the collective, and the collective holds a stake in each person.
+RootNet democratizes opportunity by creating a market for potential, and unites us by *structurally* tying individual success to collective prosperity: each of us holds a stake in the collective that holds a stake in each of us.

 When one wins, we all win.

 This is the only way humanity wins in the age of AI.